Introduction

 Create a record

-To create a record in Airtable from within your Intuiface experience, use the "Create a record" option found within the Airtable API Documentation.
+To create a record in Airtable from within your Intuiface experience, use the "Create a record" option within the Airtable API Documentation.
 Select the "Create a record" option in the left nav bar.

 The curl statement in the right panel is what you would enter into API Explorer - i.e. it is your request URL.

-Finally, within API Explorer, choose a name and category for this new interface asset then submit it.
+Finally, within API Explorer, choose a name and category for this new interface asset and then submit it.

 Now that your Interface Asset is available in Intuiface, we need to build a scene to create a record.
 One approach could be: